 Management is responsible for the other information included in the annual report.
-The other information comprises the letter of transmittal, member statistics, and Board of Trustees and staff schedule but does not include the basic financial statements and our auditor's report thereon.
-Our opinions on the basic financial statements do not cover the other information, and we do not express an opinion or any form of assurance thereon.
+The other information comprises the letter of transmittal and Board of Trustees and staff schedule but does not include the basic financial statements and our auditor's report thereon.
+Our opinion on the basic financial statements does not cover the other information, and we do not express an opinion or any form of assurance thereon.